NVIDIA/workbench-example-hybrid-rag/README.md

  | Gemma-7B |                       |     Y           | *                              |
  | CodeGemma-7B |                   |     Y           | *                              |

 *NIMs are currently in Early Access.
-Any accessible language model NIM is supported for Remote NIM inference.
+If you set up any accessible language model NIM elsewhere, it supported for Remote NIM inference in this project.
 For Local NIM inference, this project provides a flow for setting up the Mistral-7B-Instruct-v0.1 locally as an example.
 The model can be swapped out by editing the code base.

 # Quickstart
 This section demonstrates how to use this project to run RAG using inference via NVIDIA cloud endpoints.